skvrahul/UdaipurGame/README.md

 # Udaipur

 A minimalistic clone of the popular 2-player card trading board game [Jaipur](https://boardgamegeek.com/boardgame/54043/jaipur) with **Online Multiplayer** support built using [boardgame.io](github.com/nicoldavis/boardgame.io) and React JS.
+You can try out the game at https://udaipur-game.herokuapp.com/ (It can be a bit slow to load initially since it's currently running on a free dyno)

 ## About the Game